sardinachanx/Chain-Reaction/README.md

   - Survival: Level threshold known, medium-low difficulty, 1 life only!
 - Therapeutic (maybe) music for each game mode

+~~Disclaimer: I am not responsible if you get a heart attack during Survival mode.
+Or any other mode.
+Or in your life.
+I'm just not responsible for heart attacks in general.~~

 ##Game Instructions
 Click anywhere to land and expand the bomb.
-When a ball collides with a bomb or any ball that has hit the bomb, the ball also explodes.
+When a ball collides with a bomb or any ball that has hit the bomb, the ball also explodes, and disappears after a while.
 You pass the level if enough balls expand.
 The further the ball is from the bomb, the higher the score.

-*Original & Survival Only:*
+*Original Only:*
-*If you don't pass the level threshold, the amount of lives you use increases by 1.
+*If you don't pass the level threshold, the amount of lives you use increases by 1 and you have to attempt the level again and pass it before you can move on ~~with life~~.
 Your final high score depends on how many lives you use, so be careful!*

+*Survival Only:*
+*If you die, you go back to Level 1 (and your current score gets entered into the high score table if you go far enough).*

 ##Features in progress